 Criminal Record Sealing and Expungement

-Can My Florida Criminal Charge Be Sealed Or Expunged From Public Records, And How Is It Done?
+Can My Florida Criminal Charge Be Sealed Or Expunged From Public Records?
+How Is It Done?

 Florida is a state which allows certain persons to have their criminal record either sealed or expunged, depending upon the nature of the charge and the outcome of the case.
 In Florida, certain types of criminal charges, such as violent crimes, may never be sealed or expunged.
 A sealing or expungement can also prevent personal and professional embarrassment, since the case history is available to anyone who has either internet access or the ability to contact the Manatee or Sarasota County Clerk of Court.
 For instance, both counties have public access websites, where a name search will reveal the complete history and disposition of the case.
 In addition, persons accessing the Manatee County website can actually access the police reports and court documents online.
 By having your record either sealed or expunged, public access to this information is eliminated.